Breast cancer screening with mammograms has been vital to lowering...

 "I think Asians are kind of lost a little bit in the research realm," she said.
 "We aren’t included in a lot of these studies in high enough numbers so it’s hard to draw conclusions."

-A recent report by the American Association for Cancer Research shows the overall cancer rate in New York State and the U.S. has plummeted over the past three decades due to improvements in treatments, early detection and the deep dip in smoking rates.
+A recent report by the American Association for Cancer Research shows the overall cancer rate in New York State and the United States has plummeted over the past three decades due to improvements in treatments, early detection and the deep dip in smoking rates.

 Breast cancer screening with mammograms has been vital to lowering mortality rates, as it can help detect cancers earlier and allow patients to start treatment.
-But screening rates are also lower in some populations of women and generally are recommended for women over the age of 40.
+But screening rates are also lower in some populations of women, and generally are recommended for women over age 40.

-Mairead Ryan of Bellmore, a pediatric oncology nurse at Memorial Sloan Kettering Center, was diagnosed with stage 4 metastatic breast cancer in February.
-She was just 25 years old at the time.
+Mairead Ryan of Bellmore, a pediatric oncology nurse at Memorial Sloan Kettering Center, was diagnosed with stage 4 metastatic breast cancer in February when she was just 25 years old.

 "I was so surprised because 25 is very young to be diagnosed with breast cancer," she said.
 "They wouldn't even give me a mammogram at first because they said insurance wouldn’t pay for it because I was too young."

-Ryan had cancer as a young child, but doctors said it was not related to her later breast cancer diagnosis.
-She was treated for her breast cancer and her latest screen was clear.
+Ryan had also survived a childhood cancer, Ewing sarcoma, but doctors said that was unrelated to her later breast cancer diagnosis.
+She was treated for breast cancer and her latest screen was clear.
 However, she will remain on some form of treatment for the rest of her life.

 She said women as young as 18 to 22 should be allowed to get scanned for breast cancer.